algolia/kubernetes-hands-on/07-service/README.md

 ```

 Let's have a look a the configuration:

 * `kind`: A `service` has the kind `Service`
 * `spec`:
   * `ports`: the list of ports to expose.
 Here we export `port` `1234`, but redirect internally all traffic to the `targetPort` `9876`
   * `selector`: which pods to give access to

-The selector part,
+The selector part

 ```yml
 selector:
   app: simple-service
 ```

 is central to k8s.
 It is with this field that you will tell k8s which pods to give access through this `service`.

 Apply the service:

 ```bash
 $ kubectl apply -f 07-service/03-internal-service.yml
 service "simple-internal-service" created
 ```

-Your service is now accessible internaly, try this in your `bash` container
+Your service is now accessible internally, try this in your `bash` container:

 ```bash
 root@bash:/# nslookup simple-internal-service
 Server:		10.96.0.10